jamescherti/tomorrow-night-deepblue-theme.el/README.md

 The **Tomorrow Night Deepblue theme** features a deep blue background color that creates a calming atmosphere.
 The theme is also a great choice for those who miss the blue themes that were trendy a few years ago.

+(Please show your support by **⭐ starring tomorrow-night-deepblue-theme on GitHub** to help more Emacs users discover its benefits.)

 ## Table of Contents

 - [Screenshot](#screenshot)